About This Chapter

 Types & Influence of Mass Communication & Media - Chapter Summary

-If you want to learn about the different types and influence of mass communication and media, you can review these helpful lessons for informative overviews of relevant topics.
-The lessons will teach you about specific mediums in mass communication, and their effects on communication as a whole.
-Each lesson is taught by an experienced instructor, ensuring that you will receive the most accurate and comprehensive information possible.
-Some of the lessons you will encounter in the exam are:
+If you need to brush up on the different types and influence of mass communication and media, you can review these helpful lessons.
+The lessons teach you about the history of mass media and journalism in the United States, as well as mass communication theories and media industry ethics.
+Each lesson is taught by an experienced instructor, ensuring that you receive the most accurate and comprehensive information possible.
+Completing this chapter will ensure you are able to:

-- Media and the political attitudes of the public
+- Understand media's influence on the political attitudes of the public

-When you are watching the lessons, you can save particular points that you wish to return to by using each lesson's video tabs.
-You can also find transcripts of each lesson if you want to have physical copies of all information presented here.
-Once you've gone over all of the lessons, you can test your understanding of mass communication and media-related topics by answering the practice quiz questions also contained in the chapter.
+You can return to particular points in the videos using the timeline tags.
+You can also find printable transcripts of each lesson if you want to have physical copies of the information presented here.
+Once you've gone over all of the lessons, test your understanding of mass communication and media-related topics by answering the practice quiz questions.

 1. What Is Mass Communication? - Definition & Theories